Graduate Diploma in Law

 Convert your overseas law degree or gain an equivalent of a second major to your non-law bachelor's degree with a Graduate Diploma in Law.

 This law diploma will add value in your workplace and provide the opportunity to hone your legal knowledge and skills.
 You'll get to choose the papers you want to do and focus on what's really important in your career.
 Select Contract Law and Commercial Transactions Law; or focus on Dispute Resolution, Mediation or Property Issues in Family Law.

 All level 100 to 400 papers are available to you.
 Some papers are offered during Summer School and could be completed within four to eight weeks.
-Choose from the list of all law papers offered in 2017.

 The GradDipLaw would also suit New Zealand law graduates who are seeking to enhance their knowledge of the law by studying papers in new areas.
 This programme meets the requirements of the New Zealand Law Society’s Continuing Professional Development (CPD).
 To find out more about CPD requirements, please visit NZLS' website.